ergochat/ergo/docs/MANUAL.md

 We are working on a number of initiatives to improve client support for this behavior, in particular [automated history replay](https://github.com/ircv3/ircv3-specifications/pull/349).

+You can see a list of your active sessions and their idle times with `/msg NickServ sessions` (operators can use `/msg NickServ sessions nickname` to see another user's sessions).

 ## History